 Start a social campaign to get a competitive edge.
 You may not be able to generate profit directly from your project, of course, but you’d be surprised at the astounding effect it will have on your conversions.

 The body shop is popular for its cruelty-free policy.

-In their recent campaign, body shop launched a campaign #ForeverAgainstAnimalTesting to denounce animal testing practiced in the cosmetic industry.
+In their recent campaign, body shops launched a campaign, #ForeverAgainstAnimalTesting to denounce animal testing practiced in the cosmetic industry.